xpeppers/go-to-live-kata/README.md

 1. Fork this repository.

+2. Automate the creation of infrastructure and setup of the application.

-2. Setup and deploy the application somewhere and you have only these instructions:
+   You have only these instructions:

    2.1 It works on Ubuntu Linux 14.04 x64